ai-by-prasanth/90-Day-AI-Challenge/README.md

-This particular project contains concepts of articles to become an AI engineer
+This particular project contains concepts to become an AI engineer from Beginner level to Advanced level